 This is our smallest resident butterfly with a wing span that can be a little as 16mm.
 The sexes are similar in appearance, although the male upperside is almost black with a dusting of blue scales, whereas the female is more dark brown in colour.
 Both sexes have an underside that is silvery-grey in colour, and not unlike that of the Holly Blue.
 This butterfly has a large distribition, being found from northern Scotland to the south of England, with colonies also in Wales and Ireland.
 However, outside of its strongholds in the south of England, colonies are often isolated pockets, typically in coastal locations.
 Most colonies consist of less than 30 adults, although a few colonies consist of thousands of adults.
 This butterfly is absent from the western and northern Scottish isles, the Isle of Man and the Channel Islands.

-The nominate subspecies was first defined in Fuessly (1775) as shown here (type locality: Switzerland).
-The population in the British Isles is represented by this subspecies.
+This species was first defined in Fuessly (1775) as shown here (type locality: Switzerland).

 Adults generally appear in early May in southern sites, reaching a peak at the end of May and start of June.
 This butterfly has a partial second generation each year, except in northern Scotland.